Hay-on-Wye Bridge

 Hay Bridge spans the River Wye at Hay-on-Wye, Powys, Wales.

 Preceding the rebuild, the bridge was partly of stone and partly of wood, which itself replaced a stone bridge of seven arches, destroyed by a flood in 1795, and some remains of which form part of the later structure.
-The toll was taken on this bridge under the authority of an act of parliament in 1756 (29 Geo.
-2 c.
+The toll was taken on this bridge under the authority of an act of Parliament, the Hay Bridge Over Wye Act 1756 (29 Geo.
+2. c.
 73), which granted that privilege for a term of 98 years, from the first day of August 1763, at the expiration of which the bridge was to be toll-free.